Box is a commercial online file sharing and storage service.

 Also included are features like content and task management, online workspaces for collaboration, user permissions and a built-in editor.
 High level features, custom options for embedding files into a website, Google Apps integration, and administrative controls allow M+Box users to create and manage a complete work space environment.

-M+Box accounts are now available to all current students, faculty and staff at the University of Michigan.
+M+Box accounts are now available to all current students, faculty, staff and sponsored affiliates at the University of Michigan.

-M+Box accounts are available to current students, faculty and staff on all the campuses.
-However, it is up to each unit to determine how to best use the service.
+M+Box accounts are available to current students, faculty, staff and sponsored affiliates on all the campuses.
+It is up to each unit to determine how to best use the service.

 Information on existing Box accounts can be found here: For Users with Existing Box Accounts